For 2022 AW semester

 Email: mizuno@sjtu.edu.cn

 Hydrodynamics is a successful framework to describe the dynamics of matter in the universe on all scales.
-This course will provide an introduction to the mathematical and physical properties of hydrodynamics and its extension to magnetised fluids, i.e. magnetohydrodynamics in astrophysics.
-Starting from overview of fluids and plasmas in astrophysics, the equations of hydrodynamics will be derived and their most important properties will be discussed.
+This course will provide an introduction to the mathematical and physical properties of hydrodynamics and its extension to magnetized fluids, i.e. magnetohydrodynamics in astrophysics.
+Starting from an overview of fluids and plasmas in astrophysics, the equations of hydrodynamics will be derived and their most important properties will be discussed.
 The course will also discuss the nonlinear nature of the hydrodynamics equations and the occurrence of nonlinear waves such as shocks.
-Then we will deal with neutrally charged and magnetised plasmas and discuss the basic features of ideal magnetohydrodynamics and the associated nonlinear waves.
-The final part of lecture will provide the astrophysical applications.
+Then we will deal with neutrally charged and magnetized plasmas and discuss the basic features of ideal magnetohydrodynamics and the associated nonlinear waves.
+In the part of the lecture, I will provide the astrophysical applications.

 2. Text:

 None required.
-Lecture note will be posted on my website before the subject.
+Lecture notes will be posted on my website before the subject.

 3. References: